 We offer simple payment solutions for you to settle accounts with your overseas trading partners.
-To transfer money - use telegraphic transfers.
+To transfer money - use Telegraphic Transfers (now available online).
 For a cheaper alternative, when there is not as much urgency - use international bank drafts.

 Or give us a call on